Who Left the Dogs Out? 3D Animal Reconstruction with Expectation Maximization in the Loop

 Zuffi et al.~\cite{DBLP:journals/corr/ZuffiKJB16} made a significant contribution to 3D animal reconstruction research by releasing SMAL, a deformable 3D quadruped model (analagous to SMPL~\cite{loper2015smpl} for human reconstruction) from $41$ scans of artist-designed toy figurines.
 The authors also released shape and pose priors generated from artist data.
 In this work we develop \emph{SMBLD}, an extension of SMAL that better represents the diverse dog category by adding scale parameters and refining the shape prior using our large image dataset.

-While there have been various `model-free' approaches which do not rely on an initial template model to generate the 3D animal reconstruction, these techniques often do not produce a mesh~\cite{Agudo_2018_CVPR,novotny19c3dpo} or rely heavily on input 2D keypoints or video at test-time~\cite{vicente_3dv,Probst2018_ECCVa}.
+While there have been various ``model-free'' approaches which do not rely on an initial template model to generate the 3D animal reconstruction, these techniques often do not produce a mesh~\cite{Agudo_2018_CVPR,novotny19c3dpo} or rely heavily on input 2D keypoints or video at test-time~\cite{vicente_3dv,Probst2018_ECCVa}.
 An exception is the end-to-end network of Kanazawa et al.~\cite{kanazawa2018birds}, although we argue that the bird category exhibits more limited articulation than our dog category.

 We instead focus on model-based approaches.
 The SMAL authors~\cite{DBLP:journals/corr/ZuffiKJB16} demonstrate fitting their deformable 3D model to quadruped species using user-provided keypoint and silhouette dataset.
-SMALR~\cite{Zuffi:CVPR:2018} then demonstrated fitting to broader animal categories by incorporating multi-view constraints from video sequences.
+Lions and Tigers and Bears (LTB)~\cite{Zuffi:CVPR:2018} then demonstrated fitting to broader animal categories by incorporating multi-view constraints from video sequences.
 Biggs et al.~\cite{biggs2018creatures} overcame the need for hand-clicked keypoints by training a joint predictor on synthetic data.
-3D-Safari~\cite{Zuffi19Safari} further improve by training a deep network on synthetic data (built using SMALR~\cite{Zuffi:CVPR:2018}) to recover detailed zebra shapes `in the wild'.
+3D-Safari~\cite{Zuffi19Safari} further improve by training a deep network on synthetic data (generated using the LTB method~\cite{Zuffi:CVPR:2018}) to recover detailed zebra shapes in the wild.

 A drawback of these approaches is their reliance on a test-time energy-based optimization procedure, which is susceptible to failure with poor quality keypoint/silhouette predictions and increases the computational burden.
-By contrast our method requires no additional energy-based refinement, and is trained purely from single `in the wild' images.
+By contrast our method requires no additional energy-based refinement, and is trained purely from single in-the-wild images.
 The experimental section of this paper contains a robust comparison between our end-to-end method and relevant optimization-based approaches.